omeka/omeka-s-enduser/docs/modules/datacleaning.md

 - **Property:** selects the property to audit.
 This dropdown will load all properties from all vocabularies on your installation.
 When open, the top of the dropdown functions as a search to allow you to locate a property more quickly.

 - **Audit column:** sets what kind of data be audited with in the resource pool.
 Select from a dropdown for _value_, _uri_, or _value-resource-id_.
 In general, data types may use these columns for different reasons.
 But, in particular, the "literal" data type uses the _value_ column to store the value; the "uri" data type uses the _uri_ column to store the URI and the _value_ column to store the URI label; and the "resource" data type uses the _value-resource-id_ to store the resource ID.
-Modules that add data types assign those data types to one of these three columns.
+Modules that add data types assign data to one or more of these three columns.

 - **Data type:** select from a dropdown of data types to audit.
 This includes standard data types for Omeka S, as well as any additional data types added by other modules, for example Numeric Data Types.